Deerfoot Trail: North Calgary

-In north Calgary, the freeway climbs along the east side of Nose Creek, a tributary of the Bow River.
+In north Calgary, the freeway climbs along the east side of Nose Creek and becomes eight main lanes, a tributary of the Bow River.
 From Memorial Drive, it passes the Vista Heights neighbourhood to 16 Avenue NE (Highway 1/Trans-Canada Highway); this section has been largely unchanged since its completion in 1975.
-The six lane freeway enters light commercial development north of 32 Avenue NE and passes McKnight Boulevard, providing access to airport-related light industrial areas as well as Nose Hill Park, which is visible to the west..
+The eight lane freeway enters light commercial development north of 32 Avenue NE and passes McKnight Boulevard, providing access to airport-related light industrial areas as well as Nose Hill Park, which is visible to the west.
 Access to Huntington Hills and Deerfoot Mall are then provided by an interchange at 64 Avenue NE.
 Beddington Trail splits to the northwest from Deerfoot, following Nose Creek into a large residential area of north Calgary that includes the neighbourhoods of Country Hills, Panorama Hills, and Hidden Valley.
 The speed limit on Deerfoot increases to 110 km/h as development tapers in an increasingly rural area of north Calgary.
-After West Nose Creek Park, an interchange with Airport Trail serves as the primary access for Calgary International Airport, and to the west, the neighbourhood of Harvest Hills via 96 Avenue NE.
-North of Airport Trail, the freeway curves northeast through light commercial areas across Country Hills Boulevard and ends at an interchange with Stoney Trail.
+After West Nose Creek Park, an interchange with Airport Trail serves as the primary access for Calgary International Airport, and to the west, the neighbourhood of Harvest Hills via 96 Avenue NE. after the northbound entreance to Airport Trail, the freeway reduces back to six lanes, and north of Airport Trail, curves northeast through light commercial areas across Country Hills Boulevard and ends at an interchange with Stoney Trail.
 It continues north to Airdrie as the Queen Elizabeth II Highway.